oracle-livelabs/pts/ai-vector-search-apex-adb/ask/ask.md

 Open the Apex Page Designer and select Page 12.

-As soon as we load our document this PLSQL Procedure is triggered to ensure the process is complete.
-In this image we our using a few of our credentials and passing our file to the storage.
+As soon as we load our document this PLSQL procedure is called to put the document in the object storage.
+In this image we are using our credentials and putting our file to the object storage.
 ![alt text](images/object.png)

 ``` sql